Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 \subsection{Pair-production threshold anomalies and gamma-ray observations}

-Another opportunity to investigate Planck-scale departures from Lorentz symmetry is provided by certain types of energy thresholds for particle-production processes that are relevant in astrophysics.
-This is a very powerful tool for quantum-gravity phenomenology~\cite{kifune,ita,gactp,aus}, and in fact at the beginning of this review I chose the evaluation of the threshold energy for photopion production, $p+\gamma_{CMBR} \rightarrow p+\pi$, as the basis for a strong claim that indeed it is now rigorously established that some experimental contexts have sensitivity to effects introduced genuinely at the Planck scale.
+Another opportunity to investigate quantum-spacetime-inspired Planck-scale departures from Lorentz symmetry is provided by certain types of energy thresholds for particle-production processes that are relevant in astrophysics.
+This is a very powerful tool for quantum-spacetime phenomenology~\cite{kifune,ita,gactp,aus,steckGlashow,lehnertTHRESH,repLiberati,maREVIEW}, and in fact at the beginning of this review I chose the evaluation of the threshold energy for photopion production, $p+\gamma_{CMBR} \rightarrow p+\pi$, as the basis for illustrating how the sensitivity levels that are within our reach can be placed in rather natural connection with effects introduced at the Planck scale.

 I shall discuss the photopion production threshold analysis in more detail in the next subsection.
 Here I consider instead the electron-positron pair production process, $\gamma \gamma \rightarrow e^+ e^-$.